DR (broadcaster): Financing

-The principal means of funding DR is through the media licence, costing 2,492 DKK per year per household since 2017.
+The principal means of funding DR is through the media licence, costing 2,492 DKK ($356 USD) per year per household since 2017.
 Traditionally it was the owners of radio and television receiving sets who were obliged to pay the licence fee.
 The increased availability of online streaming, however, led to the replacement on 1 January 2007 of the television licence by a more widely payable "media licence".
 This licence is mandatory not just for those with television sets but also for all those who own a computer, smartphone, or any other device enabling access to the internet.

 In 2007, approximately 180,000 households did not pay the media licence.

 Additional revenue comes from such commercial activities as the mounting of DR-organized concerts and other events in the Koncerthuset, the sale of books, CDs, and DVDs, as well as overseas sales from the catalogue of DR-made programmes.

 Over a period of four years, starting in 2019 through 2022, the media licence was replaced by general taxation, as announced on 16 March 2018 by a majority in the Danish Parliament consisting of Venstre, the Conservatives, the Liberal Alliance, and the Danish People's Party.